isabella232/OneScriptLang/docs/OneScript.md

 * `{a,b1}`
 * `{abc}`

+For more information on Enumerators [check here](Enumerators.md).

 ### enum Constants
-Enm constants are a wya to using an identifier to reference a constant value rather that placing the constant value everywhere in the code.
+Enum constants (not to be confused with enumerators) are a way to using an identifier to reference a constant value rather that placing the constant value everywhere in the code.
 For example:

 ### Keywords
 The following keywords are reserved and may not be used as identifiers:

 ```
-bool        break      byte     case     catch     class
+audio bool        break       block   byte        case        catch       class
-continue    date       datetime default  do        enum
+continue    date        datetime    default     define do          else    enum
-enumerator  float      for      foreach  goto      if
+enumerator  false       field   fix       float       for         foreach     global  goto
+helperfields if          in  int         internal    is  new     nocasedata    null    media    object      page     picture      precision    private     public  ref     return      scale   string      struct
+switch
+throw       time        true      try   typeof    using     while     validation    video void
 THERE ARE MORE...
 ```